PATRIC3/p3_docs/docroot/news/2018/20181207-patric-november-2018-release.rst

 .. feed-entry::
    :date: 2018-12-07

-This PATRIC release includes a new Bacteriophage resource including over 4,700 phage genomes, over 5,000 new *Salmonella enterica* genomes with AMR panel data, over 9600 additional new bacterial and archeal genomes, updated protein functions and families, updated subsystems, and updated AMR genes.
+This PATRIC release includes a new Genome Comparison Service; enhancements to the Metagenomic Binning, Tn-Seq, and RNA-Seq Services; 5 new instructional videos; and over 10,000 new microbial genomes.

 .. cut::